Nezogoku/lbrt2midi/README.md

 # lbrt2midi
-Converts sequence files from Patapon 1 and 2 to playable midi files.
+Converts sequence files from Patapon 1 and 2 to playable midi files and readable CSV files.
 Additionally takes SGD files and converts them to SF2 files (currently works on most SGD files).
 Sequences embedded in SGD files are also converted to midi files.